Gaadi

 Gaadi (ගාඩි), also released as Children of the Sun, is a 2019 Sri Lankan Sinhala historical road film directed by Prasanna Vithanage.
 It is co-produced as a Sri Lankan-Indian joint production by H.D.
 Premasiri, Sandya Salgado for Film Island, Prasanna Vithanage Productions and Alan McAlex and Ajay Rai for Mumbai-based Jar Pictures, an Indian motion picture production company.
 It stars Sajitha Anthony with debut actress Dinara Punchihewa in lead roles along with Shyam Fernando and Ravindra Randeniya.
 Music composed by K.

 It is a period drama set in 1814, during the last days of the Kandyan Kingdom.
 The story revolves around the journey of Tikiri who was stripped from nobility and forcibly married to an outcast by the monarchy.

 Gaadi premiered on 8 October 2019 at the 24th Busan International Film Festival amidst stellar reviews.
 The film has been selected one of the 100 Asian films that audiences should watch by International Film Festival 2019.

 In January 2020, the film won a Special Jury Award at 18th International Dhaka Film Festival.

 Plot

-Stripped of her Radala cast and forcibly married to an outcast by the monarch, a woman fights to keep her dignity by rejecting to succumb to her destiny.
+The film is set during the final years of the Kandyan Kingdom.
+Following a failed rebellion by Sinhala noblemen seeking to depose King Sri Wikrama Rajasinghe, a ruler of South Indian Nayakkar descent, the dissidents form an alliance with British officials who claim that their intentions are commercial rather than territorial.

+During a pivotal meeting between Ehelepola Adigar and John D'Oyly, negotiations take place regarding the transfer of power in Kandy.
+Ehelepola proposes that, should the British assist in removing the king, they would be permitted to conduct trade in the highlands, provided that the social order of the Kandyan realm remains intact.
+He compels D’Oyly to swear on the Bible that this order will be preserved.
+With the support of Bulathgama Dissave and other noblemen, Ehelepola organizes a coup.
+However, the uprising fails, forcing the conspirators and their followers to flee Kandy.

+In retaliation, the king orders punishment against the families of the rebel noblemen.
+The wives are given a choice between ritual suicide by drowning or being stripped of their nobility and married into the Rodiya caste, regarded as the lowest in the Kandyan social hierarchy.
+Most choose death, but Bulathgama’s wife, Tikiri, refuses and is declared the property of a Rodiya man named Vijaya.
+She is forced into the Rodiya community, whose members are compelled to wear coarse garments and visible markers of their status and must show extreme deference to upper castes.
+As part of her degradation, Tikiri is made to remove her blouse, symbolizing her loss of social standing.

+Tikiri’s presence creates tension within the Rodiya community, whose members survive through begging and are forbidden from engaging in any forms of labor.
+Vijaya shows empathy toward Tikiri’s suffering, and the two gradually form a quiet, unspoken bond.
+Eventually, they leave the group to seek a new life together.